davesteele/argparse_formatter/README.md

 There are optional **RawDescriptionHelpFormatter** and **RawTextHelpFormatter** classes that can be used to preserve paragraphs, but they do not perform any word wrapping.
+What is needed are formatters that support more flexibility while still providing word wrapping.

 The ParagraphFormatter
 ----------------------